Regret-Optimal Federated Transfer Learning for Kernel Regression with Applications in American Option Pricing: Ablation Study

-Figure~\ref{fig:convergence analysis} shows the averaged results for 10 runs each with a different set of randomly generated datasets and a different randomized neural network as fKRR.
+Figure~\ref{fig:convergence analysis} shows the averaged results for $10$ runs using $\lambda=0$ each with a different set of randomly generated datasets and a different randomized neural network as fKRR.
 For the regret-optimal algorithm and for its accelerated version we use $T=10^3$ iterations, while we use $10^5$ steps for gradient descent with learning rate $7 \cdot 10^{-5}$.
 We note that for learning rates $\geq 8 \cdot 10^{-5}$ the training becomes unstable such that the loss explodes.
-The gradient descent method gradually but slowly reduces the loss.
-Since the gradient descent method makes so small parameter updates (and since $\lambda=0)$, the regret is nearly $0$ and the energy ${\cal L}$ nearly equal to the loss.
-Even though it runs $100$ times the number of iterations of our algorithms, it would still need much more training to achieve the same loss.
-On the other hand, the regret-optimal algorithm and its accelerated version behave nearly indistinguishably, reducing the loss nearly to $0$ and piling up a little bit of regret.
-We note that by increasing the number of iterations, our algorithms could reduce the loss further by making smaller parameter updates and therefore piling up less regret, allowing them to focus even more on reducing the loss.
+The gradient descent method gradually, but slowly, reduces the loss.
+Since the gradient descent method makes small parameter updates (and since $\lambda=0)$, the regret is nearly $0$ and the energy ${\cal L}$ nearly equal to the loss.
+Even though it runs $100$ times the number of iterations of our algorithms, it still needs much more training to achieve the same loss.

 In the regime where $\lambda > 0$ the behaviour of the algorithm changes drastically.
 In particular, since deviating from $\Theta(0) = \Theta^\star$ is penalised, the algorithm remains at the starting point in the initial steps and only starts to converge when approaching $T$.
 The exact behaviour depends on the choice of $\lambda$ (and is additionally influenced by the choice of $\beta$).
 In Figure~\ref{fig:convergence analysis 2} we compare the behaviour for $\lambda=10^{-4}$ and $\lambda = 2$ while otherwise using the same setup as before.
 For the smaller value of $\lambda$, the algorithm starts the decent earlier and decreases the loss by more compared to the larger value for $\lambda$, where the algorithm deviates from $\Theta^\star$ only in the very last steps.